divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 overridden, it MUST be honored.
 Otherwise, if ``timeoutMS`` was applied to the operation that created the cursor, drivers MUST use ``min(timeoutMS, connectTimeoutMS)`` as the ``timeoutMS`` value for the ``killCursors`` command if one is required.
-This applies to explicit ``close`` methods that can be called by users as well as implicit destructors that are automatically invoked when exiting resource blocks.
+Note that ``timeoutMS`` in the ``min()`` calculation refers to the ``timeoutMS`` value that was applied to the original cursor-creating operation, not the remaining timeout associated with the cursor.
+The calculated timeout MUST apply to explicit ``close`` methods that can be called by users as well as implicit destructors that are automatically invoked when exiting resource blocks.

 See `Cursor close() methods use connectTimeoutMS as timeoutMS`_.